Pluto TV: App, channels, guide and how to activate

 What is Pluto TV?

-Pluto TV is an "over-the-top" (OTT) service, which means it comes through the internet (like Netflix) rather than on dedicated lines or over the air.
-It's also an advertiser-supported video on demand service (or AVOD).
-That puts it in the same bucket as streaming services like Crackle, Tubi and Sling Free
+Pluto TV is an “over-the-top” (OTT) service, meaning it streams content over the internet — similar to Netflix — rather than through traditional cable or satellite.
+It’s an advertiser-supported video on demand (AVOD) platform, placing it in the same category as streaming services like Crackle, Sling Free, and Tubi (which is now available in the U.K.).

-To use Pluto TV, you can stream it on the Pluto website or download the app to any of the many devices supported by the service.
+To access Pluto TV, simply stream it via the Pluto website or download the app on one of the many compatible devices.

-So, what makes Pluto TV one of the best free streaming services?
-Read more below.
+What sets Pluto TV apart as one of the best free streaming services?
+Keep reading to find out.

 Pluto TV free package (with ads)

-Yes, seriously: Pluto TV is absolutely free.
+Yes, seriously: Pluto TV is absolutely free, even though it's hard to believe.
 You don't even need to register with an email address and you don't have to input any credit card information.
-Just fire up Pluto's website or the app, and you can start watching shows and movies immediately.
+Just fire up Pluto's website or the app, and you can start watching shows and movies immediately without the hassle.
+This ad-supported model allows you to enjoy the service without a monthly or annual fee.

 You can opt to register for a Pluto TV account, which gives you special features like the ability to designate favorite channels and resume watching a program on a different device.

 This is all made possible by Pluto airing commercials during shows.
+This service generates revenue through advertisements, which are shown during programming.
 Generally, the experience is similar to watching cable TV.
 A half-hour show typically has about four commercial breaks, with each break consisting of several 20-30 second ads.

 Pluto TV channels and shows